 Buck Saw Instructions In Pictures:

+1) So where does one start in making a buck saw?
+Find a small tree (straight as possible) with a width of roughly three fingers and roughly five foot long. (save a smaller piece of the tree for the tension bar).
 2) Get out your saw blade and two key rings as this will be used to measure your saw (cross bar should be the length of the saw and your uprights should be 2/3 the length of the saw or whatever is comfortable for you.

 3) Use the blade of your saw (used gloves), baton your belt knife or make a bow saw to make your three longer sections.
 You want the upright to be the thickest portions of the tree as your will be carving notches in them, the smallest portion for your tension rod and the rest for your cross beam.